Fish scale: Fish without scales

-Leviticus

-A passage in Leviticus declares that, "of all that are in the waters... in the seas, and in the rivers" those that do not have both fins and scales "shall be an abomination unto you" and may not be eaten.
-This eliminates all aquatic invertebrates as abominations and unclean, as well as any fish that lack scales (there do not seem to be fish that lack fins).

-According to the chok or divine decrees of the Torah and the Talmud, for a fish to be declared kosher, it must have scales and fins.
-The definition of "scale" differs from the definitions presented in biology, in that the scales of a kosher fish must be visible to the eye, and can be easily removed from the skin either by hand or scaling knife.
-According to the kosher certification agency of the Orthodox Union, a fish is kosher if the scales can be removed without tearing its skin.
-Thus carp and salmon are kosher, whereas a shark, whose scales are microscopic, a sturgeon, whose scutes can not be easily removed without cutting them out of the body, are all not kosher.
-Other non-kosher fish include catfish, eels, freshwater cod, snake mackerels, and puffer fish.

 Lepidophagy

-Lepidophagy (Ancient Greek for scale-eating) is a specialised feeding behaviour in fish that involves eating the scales of other fish.
+Lepidophagy is a specialised feeding behaviour in fish that involves eating the scales of other fish.
 Lepidophagy has independently evolved in at least five freshwater families and seven marine families.

 Fish scales can be nutritious, containing a dermal portion and a layer of protein-rich mucus apart from the layers of keratin and enamel.
 They are a rich source of calcium phosphate.
 However, the energy expended to make a strike versus the amount of scales consumed per strike puts a limit on the size of lepidophagous fish, and they are usually much smaller than their prey.
 Scale eating behaviour usually evolves because of lack of food and extreme environmental conditions.
 The eating of scales and the skin surrounding the scales provides protein rich nutrients that may not be available elsewhere in the niche.

-Fish jaws normally show bilateral symmetry.
-An exception occurs with the scale-eating cichlid Perissodus microlepis.
-The jaws of this fish occur in two distinct morphological forms.
-One morph has its jaw twisted to the left, allowing it to eat scales more readily on its victim's right flank.
-The other morph has its jaw twisted to the right, which makes it easier to eat scales on its victim's left flank.
-The relative abundance of the two morphs in populations is regulated by frequency-dependent selection.